The Burial Ground is a quiet peaceful place, tucked away behind The Walled Garden.

 Should be of plain cut letters which may then be enamelled in black or filled with lead and flush with the surface or raised slightly beyond

-- No planting/gardens are allowed on the plot or the surrounding area.
+No planting/gardens are allowed on the plot or the surrounding area.
+Grave plots will be levelled and turfed as necessary within one year of a burial.

-- A maximum of two small free-standing pots which can be placed on the base or be moved easily, as necessary.
+A maximum of two small free-standing pots which can be placed on the base (or on the ashes plaque).

-All details of memorials, inscriptions, carvings, flower vases, etc. MUST BE APPROVED by the PARISH COUNCIL before orders are placed with memorial firms.
-Please submit full details to the Clerk to the Parish Council, in ample time.
+All details of memorials (including dimensions), inscriptions, carvings, flower vases, etc. MUST BE APPROVED by the PARISH COUNCIL before orders are placed with memorial firms.
+Please submit full details to the Caretaker of the Burial Ground, in ample time.
 Contact details are at the foot of this document.

 The following will not be acceptable: